macalinao/cpp-cs-concepts/README.md

 cpp-data-structures
 ===================

-Learning data structures written in C++.
+Learning data structures, algorithms, and concepts written in C++.

 Use `make test` to run all of the programs and tests.